StellarwhimsRepo/SE-RemovePlayers/README.md

 This powershell script is used by changing the variables at the top of the 'ps1' file to match your server settings.

 The default settings will delete players from the game if they do not own any blocks.
+If these actions also empty out a faction, the faction will also be deleted.

 Be sure to shut your space engineers server down before running this script!!!